DataBiosphere/terra-data-catalog/docs/getting-started.md

 [broadwrite](https://github.com/orgs/DataBiosphere/teams/broadwrite); this should be done automatically when you're added to the DataBiosphere organization.
-- Google Groups: Ask a team member for access to Google Groups including `jade-internal` and `jade-data-explorer`, and check that you're a member of `dsde-engineering` and `dsp-engineering`.
+- Google Groups: Ask a team member for access to Google Groups including `jade-internal` and `dsp-data-exploration`, and check that you're a member of `dsde-engineering` and `dsp-engineering`.
 These google groups are used for scheduling, email and google drive document sharing, and are also used to control membership in GitHub teams in the broadinstitute organization, such as